Some-9s/nenshi-bot/README.md

 ## A Robotic Mayor?

 Nenshibot is Calgary's robotic mayor.
-Using (Calgary's very own open data)[https://data.calgary.ca/opendata/Pages/DatasetListingAlphabetical.aspx], Nenshibot will help the citizen of Calgary connect and use Open data in a friendly and interactive way.
+Using [Calgary's very own open data](https://data.calgary.ca/opendata/Pages/DatasetListingAlphabetical.aspx), Nenshibot will help the citizen of Calgary connect and use Open data in a friendly and interactive way.
 It's purpose is to alleviate 311 calls, allow Calgarians with the ability to easily interact with Calgary's Open dataset, and have fun doing it!

 ## Usage